Abdur-rahmaanJ/hooman/README.md

 - starting_value - the starting value of the slider, by default it is in the middle of the range
 - value_range - the range that the slider ranges between, by default it is between 0 and 1

+#### Methods

+- update() - this updates the slider and draws it on screen, this should be called every frame
+- value() - this returns the current value of the slider
+- set_value(value) - given a integer or float, this sets the value and moves the slider

 ## .textbox

 `.textbox(x, y, w, h=0, [optional parameters])`